 But, for those of us who may be new to this style shoe, it’s a little tricky to figure out how to wear them comfortably.
 After years of having a couple different pairs, I’ve learned a few things that may be helpful if you also wanna go the clog route.
 First though, let’s check out two pairs I’ve been wanting to try recently.

 I’ve been eyeing this gorg boot for a couple of years now.
 My friend in Brooklyn LOVES hers.
 There are only a couple of problems with these pretty boots: they’re almost sold out everywhere, and the sizing is off.
 I got a 39 in these, but the toe box is very narrow.
 I think it would break in with wear, but my big toes are actually a problem area, so for me it’s not worth trying.
 The shearling lining is INSANELY soft and lovely, and if you don’t have a wide toe box these would be wonderfully worth it.
-You can find a few random sizes here, but this Swedish Hasbeens Zip It Shearling is quite similar and more fully stocked.
+UPDATE: I sized up to a 40 for the winter of 2020/2021 and they became my favorite boot!!
+You just definitely have to size up.

 Tips For Wearing Wooden-Soled Clog Boots

 Main tip?
 Get the right size.
 I previously thought I should suffer through breaking in a more fitted size, but for me, sizing up has been key.
 Most clogs come in European sizing, but after trying the No. 6 boots, I see now that even all Euro sizing is not equal.